UNDERWAY NOWSummer holidays 2026Scotland 15 Aug · England & Wales & N. Ireland 1 SepScot 15 Aug · Eng & Wal & NI 1 Sep

 Related destinations: Norway · Ireland · Denmark

-School-holiday pressure: UK vs Iceland
+School-holiday demand: UK vs Iceland

 When each UK nation and Iceland is on school holiday.
 Gaps where both tracks are clear are the quietest windows for travel.